-ECCH re-procured its internal audit services during 2022/23.
-The internal audit service was provided by West Midlands Ambulance Services for the 2022/23 audit plan and it was performed in accordance with Public Sector Internal Audit Standards.
-A total of 3 assurance reports were provided.
+ECCH re-procured its internal audit services during 2023/24.
+The internal audit service was provided by TIAA for the 2023/2024 audit plan, and it was performed in accordance with Public Sector Internal Audit Standards.
+A total of 5 assurance reports were provided.
+The internal audit plan was subject to change and evolution throughout the course of the year.